Recommended: cultivate excellence.

-Cultivate excellence.
-We believe these titles offer useful, interesting ways of thinking about language and communication — in any medium.*
+These titles offer useful, interesting ways of thinking about language and communication — in any medium.
+It’s about so much more than grammar and spelling… but those, too.

 Books about editing